JJConsulting/JJMasterData/README.md

 8. Execute the project

-9. This is the expected result
+9. This is the expected result <br>
 ![image](https://user-images.githubusercontent.com/100393691/203789353-14c24b8d-cf2c-4717-891a-b01e58559a4c.png)